 You can also make a tincture of raspberry leaf using the same proportions that you use to make chamomile tincture and it is great for the skin if used externally and as a more concentrated form to help alleviate PMS, menstrual troubles, heavy bleeding and infertility when used internally.

 Though I’ve used Red Raspberry leaf in all of my pregnancies without a problem, some sources speculate that it shouldn’t be used until later in the pregnancy, thinking that there could be a risk of miscarriage.
 I’ve never found any evidence of it being a problem, but of course, any pregnant woman should consult her own doctor or midwife before taking anything during pregnancy.
 An excerpt from an article that talks about where some of this speculation comes from:

 Some medical and popular media make reference to raspberry leaf tea as something to avoid during pregnancy for risk of miscarriage.
 This notion stems from a study conducted in 1954 where fractions were isolated from Rubus sp. and applied in vitro to the uterine tissues of guinea pigs and frogs.
 The scientists discovered such things as one fraction acted as a spasmolytic whereas another caused uterine contractions.
 Herein lies the risk of isolating the parts of a whole.
 When used as a whole plant, neither action is exacerbated and the herb is deemed safe.
 If a mother is prone to miscarriages she may feel safer avoiding raspberry until the third trimester.
 This is an herb with centuries of safe use behind it, there is usually little cause for concern.

-I always order from Mountain Rose Herbs as theirs is organic and extremely high quality.
+I purchase raspberry leaf from Mountain Rose Herbs, as theirs is organic and extremely high quality.
 It comes as a dried herb and can be easily made into tea, infusions, or tinctures.